IlyaChichkov/IlyaChichkov/README.md

 ## About me

 Student of Moscow National Research University of Electronic Technology.
 Currently studying hardware, FPGA, low level programming languages and OS architecture.
 Working on the study project of RISC-V CPU.
-Also have experience in web design and frontend development.
+Also have small experience in web development.

 ## Statistics